 * * * * *

-Dear well-wisher, thank you again for this very revealing post: what we find so fascinating is that Jim Perrin has used the tactic before of planting false information and making claims of intellectual prowess when they were only a fiction. *Whilst there may have been in the past some elements of truth which it has been Jim Perrin’s regular habit to exaggerate, and we learned that in this case, years ago, he had apparently been offered some temporary work — it was certainly he who placed the ‘exaggerated’, and actually untruthful, details on Linkedin.
+Dear well-wisher, thank you again for this very revealing post: what we find so fascinating is that Jim Perrin has used the tactic before of planting false information and making claims of intellectual prowess when they were only a fiction. *Whilst there may have been in the past some elements of truth which it has been Jim Perrin’s regular habit to exaggerate, and we learned that in this case, years ago, he had apparently been offered some temporary work — it was certainly he who placed the ‘exaggerated’, and actually untruthful, details on LinkedIn.
 Only the other day (at the behest of Stephen Moss) removing some though still not all of them: he has never scrupled to post as truth what can be proved to be a lie.
-For two examples please refer to: The question is: Does the ‘Guardian’ country diarist for Wales, Jim Perrin, have a phantom PhD?
+For two examples please refer to: Does the ‘Guardian’ country diarist for Wales, Jim Perrin, have a phantom PhD?

 and Jim Perrin has lied about his connection with the Woodbrooke Quaker Study Centre.

 It would seem that our well-wisher has discovered here yet another example of Jim Perrin’s imaginary attainments…